-Together with Castellina, Radda is the most attractive of all Chianti‘s small towns.
+Together with Castellina, Radda is the most attractive of all Chianti‘s small towns and one of the best places to visit in this area.
 It had a glorious past that put it at the centre of the area’s tumultuous history.
 Radda in Chianti was in fact the headquarters of the Chianti League, the military-administrative league founded by Florence in the 13th century to protect these territories from Siena’s clutches.

 It lost its centrality once Siena was made part of the Duchy of Florence in 1555.
 But the town recovered in the recent past, thanks to a rich tourist offering and its wine estates.
 Radda is still at the heart of the Chianti Classico territory, and a perfect place to taste one the region’s famous wines.

 What to see in Radda in Chianti Tuscany, Italy

 You can get a glimpse of the town’s eventful past in the main square.
 Here you’ll find the impressive Palazzo dei Podestà, recognisable from the collection of coats of arms on the facade.
 ‘Podestà‘ was effectively the chief magistrate, the local authority and the head of the Chianti League.
 Each appointed podestà would add his family symbol to those that had ruled before him.

 The Church of San Niccolò, set above the square, was damaged during World War 2 and was given a facade (1926) in Neo-Romanesque style.
 At that time the public fountain with the lion head was added to the square.